 What do you like most about your job?

-The best part of my job is being given the opportunity to progress and become a better horsewoman both in the saddle and on the ground.
+The best part of my job was being given the opportunity to progress and become a better horsewoman both in the saddle and on the ground.
 Of course, I love the horses!
 They are amazing animals to be around and it is a privilege to work with them every day.
-I also love being in an environment with lots of very knowledgeable and experienced people – you never stop learning in this job!
+I also loved being in an environment with lots of very knowledgeable and experienced people – you never stop learning in this job!

 Have you done any other training whilst in your role?